markhughes321/skycell/README.md

 ## Create a .env file

-In the root folder, create a .env file with the projects environment variables.
-Please see the .exampleEnv for reference.
+Create a .env file in the root folder with the project's environment variables.
+You can refer to the .exampleEnv file for guidance.

 ## Running Tests Locally

-Once you are in the root directory, you can run the project using the below commands
+To run tests locally, navigate to the project's root directory and use the following commands:

 ```python
 # Runs all feature files